GoogleCloudPlatform/gke-networking-recipes/ingress/multi-cluster/mci-asm-https-e2e/README.md

 - ASM on GKE clusters
 - All versions of GKE supported
 - All versions of ASM supported
-- Tested and validated with GKE version 1.21.5-gke.1802 and ASM version 1.11.4-asm.5 on Dec 10th 2021
+- Tested and validated with GKE version 1.25.4-gke.1600 and ASM version 1.15.3-asm.6 on Jan 3rd 2023

 ## Networking Manifests

 This recipe demonstrates deploying Multi-cluster Ingress across two clusters to expose a service hosted across both clusters.
 The cluster `gke-1` is in `REGION#1` and `gke-2` is hosted in `REGION#2`, demonstrating multi-regional load balancing across clusters.

 There is one application in this example, foo.
 It is deployed on both clusters.
-The External HTTPS Load Balancer is designed to route traffic to the closest (to the client) available backend with capacity.
+The External HTTPS load balancer is designed to route traffic to the closest (to the client) available backend with capacity.
 Traffic from clients will be load balanced to the closest backend cluster depending on the traffic matching specified in the MultiClusterIngress resource.

 The two clusters in this example can be backends to MCI only if they are registered through Hub.
 Hub is a central registry of clusters that determines which clusters MCI can function across.
 A cluster must first be registered to Hub before it can be used with MCI.